BTS: Mainstream breakthrough and commercial success

 In November, BTS commenced their third concert tour, 2015 BTS LIVE "The Most Beautiful Moment in Life: On Stage", beginning with three sold-out shows in Seoul.
 The tour marked the debut of their fourth EP, The Most Beautiful Moment in Life, Part 2, and was later extended to Japan.
 Thematically, the EP focused more on the serious and speculative aspects of youth, touching on the pursuit of success, loneliness, affection for their origins, and the suffering of the younger generation due to unfavorable conditions in current society.
 The album topped the weekly Gaon Album and Billboard World Albums charts.
-It also marked their first appearance on the Billboard 200 chart, making it for one week at number 171, and eight of the tracks appeared on Billboard's World Digital Song Sales chart.
+It also marked their first appearance on the Billboard 200 chart, making it for one week at number 171, and eight of the tracks appeared on Billboards World Digital Song Sales chart.

 Their compilation album and the finale to their "youth trilogy", The Most Beautiful Moment in Life: Young Forever was released on May 2, 2016.
 With 300,000 presold copies, it included three new singles: "Epilogue: Young Forever", "Fire", and "Save Me", which debuted in the top three spots on the Billboard World Digital Charts.
 The album topped the Gaon Album Chart in South Korea for two consecutive weeks and reached number 107 on the Billboard 200.
 The Most Beautiful Moment in Life: Young Forever won Album of the Year at the 2016 Melon Music Awards.
 BTS embarked on their Asia tour extension, 2016 BTS LIVE "The Most Beautiful Moment in Life On Stage: Epilogue" from May to August 2016.
 Tickets for the 14 shows in 10 Asian cities sold out, some in as little as five seconds.